Jtiv/Wicked-Sick-API/README.md

 ```
    - npm start
    - localhost:8080
-   - incidents to search all incidents
+   - /incidents to search all incidents
    - /id to search by id
 ```